Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Conclusion

 \section{Conclusion}

-We propose a novel computational paradigm, \proj for subgraph-based representation learning over large-scale graphs. \proj targets predicting relations over the node sets.
-It decouples graph structures into sets of walks to avoid the long-tail issue of subgraph sizes and improve data reuse.
-Then, it uses relative positional encoding to re-join the decomposed subgraph for each queried node set.
-Both steps allow for full parallelization and significantly improve the model scalability. \proj incorporates the principle of algorithm-system codesign, which releases the full potential of limited resources for learning on large-scale data.
-To the best of our knowledge, this is the first work from the perspective of system scalability to investigate subgraph-based representation learning.
-Experiments also show that \proj achieves superior performance in both prediction and scalability for three different SGRL tasks over seven large, real-world graph benchmarks.
+We propose a novel computational paradigm, \proj for subgraph-based representation learning on large-scale graphs. \proj targets predicting relations over set of nodes.
+It decouples graph structures into sets of walks to avoid irregularities in subgraphs and enable reuse of intermediate results.
+It then applies walk-based subgraph joining paired with relative positional encoding for representation learning of queried node sets.
+Such design allows for full parallelization and significantly improves model scalability. \proj incorporates the principle of algorithm and system co-design that unlocks the full potential of learning on large-scale data with limited resources.
+To the best of our knowledge, this is the first work to study subgraph-based representation learning from the perspective of system scalability.
+Experiments also show that \proj achieves superior performance in both prediction and scalability on three different SGRL tasks over six large, real-world graph benchmarks.

+\begin{acks} We greatly thank all the reviewers for valuable feedback and actionable suggestions.
+H. Yin and P. Li are supported by the 2021 JPMorgan Faculty Award and the National Science Foundation (NSF) award HDR-2117997. \end{acks}